-Although many people are terrified of being diagnosed with a sexually transmitted disease, it’s important to know that they can also manifest through itching.
+Many people are terrified of being diagnosed with a sexually transmitted disease.
+It’s important to know that they can also manifest in itching.

 There are few cases in which this symptom is an indicator of an STD, but it’s never a bad idea to have a checkup when it recurs on a regular basis.

-Most diseases in this category are asymptomatic in their early stages and manifest with pain or a foul smelling discharge.
+Most diseases in this category are asymptomatic in their early stages.
+They produce manifest with pain or a foul smelling discharge later on.

 Itching should put you on alert, however, especially when accompanied by small red bumps, irritation, or thick vaginal discharge, among others.

-5. Skin conditionsSkin conditions like psoriasis or eczema can also affect this intimate area.
+5. Skin conditionsSkin conditions like psoriasis or eczema can also cause vaginal itch.

-Although they typically cause problems in other parts of the body, certain circumstances can lead to continuous vaginal itching.
+Although they typically cause problems in other parts of the body, certain skin conditions can lead to continuous vaginal itching.

-If this is indeed the case for you, it’s essential that you consult your gynecologist to receive special treatment to balance the pH of your vagina.
+If this is indeed the case for you, it’s essential that you consult your gynecologist.
+They will be able to give you specific treatments to balance the pH of your vagina.

 Topical application of low-resistance corticosteroids and mild moisturizers may help in cases of psoriasis of the vulva.

 We recommend reading: 7 things you should never do to your vagina